 You’ll find up several personalized goals on your way, but there are few which almost all the companies seek to include in their social media strategy – improving brand awareness, customer retention and the goal to reduce the marketing spend is relevant to everyone.

 The best way is choosing two primary and two secondary goals and focus on them because having too many goals may distract you and end up achieving none of them.

-Your goals would not be useful unless you have specific objectives that define when each of those goal is achieved.
+Your goals would not be useful unless you have specific objectives that define when each of that goal is achieved.
 So, you need to set parameters to consider that goal as a success factor.